jordanbray/chess_perft/README.md

 You can also use the -a [size] option to cache results at each depth, speeding up perft performance.

 You can also use the -m option to use the MoveGen structure, which is an iterator to test its functionality.
+(This is now the fastest way to generate moves, in most cases, for the 'chess' crate.)

-You can also specify the -c option to use the 'chess' crate, or the -s option to use the 'shakmaty' crate.
+You can also specify the -c option to use the 'chess' crate, the -s option to use the 'shakmaty' crate, or the -g for the 'chesss-move-gen' crate.
 Note: not all of the features supported by this application are in the 'shakmaty' crate, so I default to calling their 'perft' function for all command-line arguments.

 # Performance

-Below I compare the performance numbers (using the command 'RUSTFLAGS="-C target-cpu=native" cargo bench | python graph_benches.py') of shakmaty and chess (lower is better).
+Below I compare the performance numbers (using the command 'RUSTFLAGS="-C target-cpu=native" cargo bench | python graph_benches.py') of chess, chess-move-gen, and shakmaty (lower is better).

 ![Performance Numbers SVG](./performance.svg)